esthert13/cse15l-lab-reports/lab-report-2-week-1.md

 ## Moving Files With SCP
 Again, I was unable to login to my SSH account, but I will still write the steps to move a file with SCP.

-1. Type `scp (file name) cs15lfa22XX@ieng6.ucsd.edu:~/`, replacing XX with your personal account letters.
+First, type `scp (file name) cs15lfa22XX@ieng6.ucsd.edu:~/`, replacing XX with your personal account letters.
 > Again, I was unable to get my account working so I cannot show the full process.

 ![Image](Screenshot5.png)

-2. Once prompted, type in your SSH account password.
+Second, once prompted, type in your SSH account password.

-3. Lines of code will print afterwards, showing the progress of the file copying.
+Third, lines of code will print afterwards, showing the progress of the file copying.
 The file has been successfully copied once it reaches 100%.

-4. After that (to test if it worked), connect remotely using `ssh cs15lfa22XX@ieng6.ucsd.edu` and type in your password.
+Fourth, after that (to test if it worked), connect remotely using `ssh cs15lfa22XX@ieng6.ucsd.edu` and type in your password.

-5. Compile the file you moved over and run it using the commands `javac (file name)` and `java (file name)`, the last one without the suffix.
+Fifth, compile the file you moved over and run it using the commands `javac (file name)` and `java (file name)`, the last one without the suffix.

 ## Setting an SSH Key
 I was unable to login, I will update this part of the report as soon as I get my SSH login working.
 The general idea however, is to:

-1. Type `ssh-keygen` into the terminal.
+First, type `ssh-keygen` into the terminal.
 Once prompted, save a passphrase into a folder on your computer (it should already give you one), and then press enter again to set the default path.
 > If your operating system is on Windows, there is an additional step to saving an ssh, although it is mostly for security reasons.

 ![Image](Screenshot6.png)

-2. Login to your remote computer using your login.
+Second, login to your remote computer using your login.

-3. Once logged in, type `mkdir .ssh`, and then type `exit` to logout.
+Third, once logged in, type `mkdir .ssh`, and then type `exit` to logout.

-4. Then, use the SCP method to copy the PUBLIC key folder (should end with id_rsa.pub), but the end of the codeline should be `cs15lfa22XX@ieng6.ucsd.edu:~/.ssh/authorized_keys`.
+Fourth, use the SCP method to copy the PUBLIC key folder (should end with id_rsa.pub), but the end of the codeline should be `cs15lfa22XX@ieng6.ucsd.edu:~/.ssh/authorized_keys`.

-5. You should be able to login to `ssh` and `scp` without using a password now!
+Fifth, you should be able to login to `ssh` and `scp` without using a password now!